 China Life was the only large life insurer that did not make any investment in subprime mortgages and toxic assets during the financial crisis in 2008, thereby not booking any asset impairment losses.
 China Life’s nimble move to avoid the financial crisis has been massively applauded by investors and market.
 China Life has made its way with total asset surpassing NT$2 trillion in 2019 after the lifer’s total asset exceeded the threshold of NT$1 trillion in 1Q14.
 Previously, China Life acquired Winterthur Life Taiwan Branch in 2007.
 Later, China Life merged with Prudential’s Taiwan unit during the financial crisis in 2009, thereby increasing the number of its agents from 3,000 to 10,000.
 Meantime, the merger deal prompted China Life to create a more balanced and diversified distribution channels by strengthening its core distributions.
 In addition to Taiwan, China Life has expanded into the China market.
 In 2010, China Life bought 19.9% stake in China-based CCB Life through collaboration with China Construction Bank Corporation, the world’s second largest bank by market share.
 China Life has provided technological support with expertise in the realm of life insurance sector.
 The partnership is a cornerstone of China Life’s development in China.

-China Life’s corporate mission is to become the most trustworthy life insurer that will maximize profit and value for policyholders, shareholders, employees and the society.
-As such, we have been perfecting corporate governance and internal control.
-In order to fulfill corporate social responsibility, China Life sets up a corporate social responsibility committee, which invites both board members and independent directors to take actions on all sorts of important issues concerned by the interested parties.
-Going forward, China Life will continue to uphold the core spirit of “We Share, We Link.”
-With that, China Life will strive to become the leading brand in the life insurance segment via forward-looking business strategies, sufficient solvency, prudent corporate governance and risk management, joint value creation through collaboration with the interested parties alongside realization of sustainable development.
+China Life’s corporate mission is to provide sustainable financial solutions to our policyholders, employees, shareholders and the society by embracing innovation and talent.
+As such, we constantly enhance our corporate governance and internal control measures.
+In order to fulfill our CSR commitment, China Life has set up a corporate social responsibility committee, which invites both board members and independent directors to take action on important issues of concern to stakeholders.
+Going forward, China Life will continue to uphold the core spirit of “We Share, We Link” and effectively implement the ABCDE strategy through China Development Financial Holding (CDF)’s abundant industry resources acquired over the past six decades.
+China Life will work in collaboration with stakeholders to create shared value and achieve our sustainable development missions via forward-looking and innovative management, sufficient solvency, prudent corporate governance and risk management measures, with the aim of becoming a trustworthy leading brand in the financial sector.